Diamoneum/Diamoneum/.github/ISSUE_TEMPLATE/bug_report.md

 cmake --build . --config Release
 ```

-**If self compiled, please provide of your Qwertycoin CMake output at the default verbosity**:
+**If self compiled, please provide of your Diamoneum CMake output at the default verbosity**:
 ```
 Please insert your default verbosity CMake output here
 ```

 ### Issue Report

-**Binary Reported:** <!-- does this issue affect simplewallet, qwertycoind, walletd, miner? -->
+**Binary Reported:** <!-- does this issue affect simplewallet, Diamoneumd, walletd, miner? -->

 #### Expected Behavior